SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     + Add column name to empty columns
     + Check that table sorts properly in standard spreadsheet programs

+20160711-2115 - 20160711-2200: 45 minutes

+    + Get rid of underscores in columns
+    + Fix mv line assignments to node for mv lines to fake points
+    + Fix AttributeError: 'NoneType' object has no attribute 'is_aligned' for random geolocated cities

+Note that the AttributeError bug was fixed in https://github.com/SEL-Columbia/networker/pull/91

 # Tasks

-    Get rid of underscores in columns
-    Fix mv line assignments to node for mv lines to fake points Fix AttributeError: 'NoneType' object has no attribute 'is_aligned' for random geolocated cities Check duplicate keys in costs, examples, glossary

-    Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works
+    Check duplicate keys in costs, examples, glossary Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works